How Can I Remove My Ex-Partner’s Name from the Mortgage After Separating?

 If you don't meet your lender’s criteria, or you need to raise capital to buy out your ex-partner as they’re entitled to equity in the property, you may want to consider remortgaging.

 Remortgaging is where you stay in the same property but take out a new mortgage with a new lender.
-It’s a way to switch provider to raise money and maybe secure a more affordable deal.
+It’s a way to switch provider to release equity to raise money and maybe secure a more affordable deal.

+You can remortgage without your ex-partner but you'll still need their consent to do this.
 The solicitor will take your ex-partner’s name off the title deeds when you remortgage.
-You’ll still need your ex-partner’s consent to do this.

 See below for some examples of when you may need to buy out your ex-partner.

-It may be possible to obtain a court order to transfer ownership of the property to you solely if your ex-partner doesn’t agree to a transfer of equity.
+It may be possible to obtain a court order to remove your ex from the title deeds and transfer ownership of the property to you solely if your ex-partner doesn’t agree to a transfer of equity.
 This would enable your lender to change the name on the mortgage without their permission or signatures.
 You’ll need to speak to a solicitor about this.

 Find out more about how divorce or separation impacts your mortgage in our guide.